blkluv/2022HackKing/README.md

-This is a posting webpage where content can be posted to Arweave network and stored premanently.
+This is a posting system where content can be posted to Arweave network and stored premanently.

 Created by students of King's College London: